subsquid/docs/docs/sdk/resources/tools/squid-gen.md

 # Squid generation tools

-Subsquid provides [tools](https://github.com/subsquid/squid-gen) for generating ready-to-use squids that index events and function calls of smart contracts.
+SQD provides [tools](https://github.com/subsquid/squid-gen) for generating ready-to-use squids that index events and function calls of smart contracts.
 EVM/Solidity and WASM/ink! smart contracts are supported.
 The tools can be configured to make squids that save data to a [PostgreSQL database](/sdk/resources/persisting-data/typeorm/) or to a [file-based dataset](/sdk/resources/persisting-data/file/).
 All that is required is NodeJS, [Squid CLI](/squid-cli/installation/) and, if your squid will be using a database, Docker.

 Squid generation procedure is very similar for both contract types.
 Here are the steps: